luo-s/luo-s/README.md

 - 🌱 I’m currently learning **Full-Stack Development, Cybersecurity, and Cloud Computing**
 - 👨‍💻 All of my projects are available at [https://luo-s.github.io/](https://luo-s.github.io/)
-- 💬 Ask me about **Python, Javascript, Data Structure and Algorithms, Cybersecurity**
+- 💬 Ask me about **Python, Javascript, and Data Structure and Algorithms**
 - 📫 How to reach me **luo.s@outlook.com**

 <h3 align="left">Connect with me:</h3>